Biomass boilers and biomass heating guidance, tools and template documentation to help develop and install biomass heating systems

 Decision support tool: This design tool helps you to assess the optimum size of biomass boiler and heat storage and the control strategy for a proposed biomass system

-Fuel supply map: a searchable database of biomass fuel suppliers.
+Fuel supply map woodfueldirectory.org, a searchable database of biomass fuel suppliers

-Biomass heating - A practical guide for potential users (CTG012): a guide for potential users of biomass heating equipment covering details of the technology and advice on procurement and operation.
+Biomass heating - A practical guide for potential users (CTG012): overview guide for potential users of biomass heating equipment covering details of the technology, fuel and plant operation.
+It also covers procurement and operation from initial feasibility through to full commissioning, and key steps and considerations in the biomass implementation process

 Health and safety guide published by the Combustion Engineering Association.